Michaux State Forest

-The property abuts the Strawberry Hill Nature Preserve, serves as a buffer to the popular Appalachian Trail corridor and lies within the viewshed of Gettysburg National Military Park.
+Tree Farm #1 abuts the Strawberry Hill Nature Preserve, serves as a buffer to the popular Appalachian Trail corridor, and lies within the viewshed of Gettysburg National Military Park.
 It sits at the headwaters of much of western Adams County’s water supply and its protection will help provide clean air and water to county residents.
 Increased opportunities for hunting, fishing, biking, hiking, wildlife viewing and other forms of recreation, combined with on-site sustainable forest management by the Pennsylvania Department of Conservation and Natural Resources (DCNR), will provide a long-term boost to the local economy.

-But the entire 2,500-acre property would likely have been developed if not for the local community and a group of conservation partners, including the Fund.
+The entire 2,500-acre Tree Farm #1 property would likely have been developed if it weren’t for the support of the local community and a group of conservation partners, including the Fund.

 Located just over an hour’s drive from Washington D.C., Tree Farm #1 provides Adams County residents with clean water and access to a variety of outdoor recreation opportunities.
 But when the property was put on the market in late 2007, strong interest from potential buyers led to concern that it would sell quickly and be developed.
 Zoning would have allowed for the construction of approximately 500 homes on the land.